dmbarbour/wikilon/docs/StateModels.md

 * **transparent redirects** would offer an interesting ability to 'mount' objects or directories within other directories.
 Interestingly, this could give an inverted view compared to conventional databases: my home is root, but I have access to public or shared resources in subdirectories.
 Redirects and mounts may also serve as a useful foundation for visible, *transitively revocable* attenuation.

 * **scripts** allow transparent scatter-gather of data, lenses and data model transforms, ad-hoc attenuation, etc..
 Usefully, we can have a clean separation of responsibilities: scripts are stateless, but instead are encoded as simple transactions or RDP behaviors.
 Scripts would be extremely beneficial for expressiveness and extensibility of the resource model.
+May have opportunity to attenuate authorities based on caller.

 * **identities** are also necessary for demand monitors, constraint models, and other stateless resources.
 They might also be useful for secure random number generators and other, related concepts.